DISCLAIMER:

 And perhaps, in the quiet depths of space, we will finally understand that stars were never far.

-Appendix I: How Perception Shapes Our Reaction
+Appendix II: How Perception Shapes Our Reaction

 Just as a simple example, one winter night there was a halo around the Moon, which made some people start asking of what was happening since it looked out of this world.